josephgarnier/fast-sim-design/README.md

 </a> <img alt="Static Badge" src="https://img.shields.io/badge/plateform-Windows%20%7C%20Linux%20%7C%20Mac-lightgrey"> <img alt="Static Badge" src="https://img.shields.io/badge/language-C%2B%2B%20%7C%20CMake-blue"> <img alt="Static Badge" src="https://img.shields.io/badge/status-in_dev-orange">
 </p>

-Fast-Sim-Design is an agent-based virtual world simulator in C++ for maps created using [Tiled software](https://www.mapeditor.org/).
-It use SFML to simulate the world.
+Fast-Sim-Design is an agent-based virtual world simulator in C++ for maps created with [Tiled software](https://www.mapeditor.org/).
+It use the [SFML engine](https://www.sfml-dev.org/) to simulate the world and [Dear ImGui](https://github.com/ocornut/imgui)/[ImGui-SFML](https://github.com/SFML/imgui-sfml) to display what's happening in the simulation.
 It is designed to get design projects off the ground quickly, and offers several tools for visualizing activity within the simulator to facilitate analysis.
 This makes Fast-Sim-Design ideal for simulation experiments.
 Finally, particular attention was paid to code quality, documentation and unit testing to guarantee reliable behavior.

 ⚠️ **Development in progress** ⚠️